 Dogs have a large number of endocannabinoid receptors in their brain, which means that they experience effects from very small amounts of THC.
 While CBD can be beneficial to dogs, THC can be toxic and even deadly in high amounts.

 What happens if a dog eats marijuana?

-Within 30 minutes to a few hours a dog eats marijuana, it will typically begin to show signs of intoxication.
+Within 30 minutes to a few hours after a dog eats marijuana, it will typically begin to show signs of intoxication.
 Effects depend on how much THC was consumed and can include dilated pupils, lethargy/sleepiness, lack of coordination, vomiting, agitation, tremors, or seizures.